 Any of these mixers can give your cocktail the extra kick it needs.
-Other ideas may be ginger beer, seltzer or even tea.
+Other ideas include bitters, seltzer or even tea.

 Ice.
-While ice may seem like an obvious staple, some drinks may require regular, crushed or large cubes, so make sure to stock up with a variety of ice trays and refill them once used.
+While ice may seem like an obvious staple, some drinks may require regular, crushed or large cubes.
+Make sure to stock up with a variety of ice trays and refill them once used.
 When throwing a party, it’s suggested to have at least a pound of ice per person.

 Wine station.
 If you are a wine lover, try creating a wine station.
-A wine station would carry a wine rack with a variety of blends, wine glasses and a handy decanter for any dinner parties or romantic night for two.
+This setup would include a wine rack with a variety of blends, wine glasses and a handy decanter for any dinner parties or a romantic night for two.
 You could also use this space to place a champagne bucket along with flutes for a bigger celebration.

 Drinkware.
 One of the more essential items for your home bar is the drinkware.
 If you want your home bar to have a unique feel, go the extra step and impress with monogrammed drinkware.
 Use your initials, a special date, your last name or even favorite quote.
 Include a variety of glassware such as:

 You can start with two of each and move your way up depending on your needs.
 Although there are specific glasses for all particular drinks, remember you can’t ever go wrong with a mason jar.

 Books.
 Whether a wine, whiskey or beer enthusiast, having recipe books makes all the difference.
 Not only does it make your home bar pretty, but it allows you and your guests to read up on their favorite cocktails, try new recipes and compare notes.

 Beer station.
 A beer station, much like a wine station, is a fun way to host a beer tasting party with your close friends.
 Fill a growler up with your favorite brew and prepare a charcuterie board.
 Don’t forget to have a bottle opener handy!